 Calling all California Funders!
 Smart Growth California invites you to apply for the 2022 PLACES Fellowship.
 Check out TFN’s post below for more information.
 We’re excited to see that the San Joaquin Valley will be one of the sites PLACES fellows visit.
 If you wind up participating in this program, you’ll join a fantastic list of alumni.
-See the list below for PLACES alumni that either live in California, or who worked for funders based in California (19 in total!).
+See the list below for PLACES alumni (through the current 2022 class) who either live in California or who worked for funders based in California (22 in total!).

 |Center for Community Investment||Omar||Carrillo Tinajero|

 |Energy Foundation||Mary||Skelton Roberts|

 |Grand Victoria Foundation (now at Saathi Impact Consulting)||Bina||Patel|